lunarcast/lunarbox-api/routes.md

 | functionCount | number |      |
 |   nodeCount   | number |      |

-Returns the current logged-in user's projects plus the example projects, in the arrays named `userProjects` and, respectively, `exampleProjects`.
+Returns the current logged-in user's projects plus the example projects, in the arrays named `userProjects` and `exampleProjects` respectively.

 The response will be made up of two arrays of elements of the type `Project`